NIEM/NIEM.github.io/niem-releases/6.0/index.md

 - Updates to support the transition of NIEM to an OASIS Open Project, including namespace URI changes.

-- Updates to support upcoming [NIEM-NDR-v6.0] changes, including:
+- Updates to support [NIEM-NDR-v6.0] changes, including:

   - **Adapter changes** - New representation terms and a simpler type syntax.